mhmdkardosha/CAT-Reloaded-2025-Data-Science-Roadmap/readme.md

                 <ul>
                     <h3>🚀 Resources</h3>
                     <li><a href="https://www.coursera.org/learn/convolutional-neural-networks?specialization=deep-learning">Andrew Ng | Convolutional Neural Networks</a>: 30-hours Coursera course (you can apply for a financial aid).</li>
-                    <li><a href="https://www.youtube.com/watch?v=ITcBQy5pSWc">Khaled El-Hady | Building Image classification model with PyTorch Arabic video</a>: 1-hour YouTube video that is a conitnutaion to the first part in the last week (loading data).</li>
+                    <li><a href="https://www.youtube.com/watch?v=ITcBQy5pSWc">Khaled El-Hady | Building Image classification model with PyTorch Arabic video</a>: 1-hour YouTube video that is a continuation to the first part in the last week (loading data).</li>
-                    <li><a href="https://www.youtube.com/watch?v=X3XR7rV6WkI">Khaled El-Hady | Transfer Learning with PyTorch Arabic video</a>: 1-hour YouTube video that is a conitnutaion to the second part (building model).</li>
+                    <li><a href="https://www.youtube.com/watch?v=X3XR7rV6WkI">Khaled El-Hady | Transfer Learning with PyTorch Arabic video</a>: 1-hour YouTube video that is a continuation to the second part (building model).</li>
                     <h3> 💡 Alternative resources</h3>
                     <li><a href="https://app.datacamp.com/learn/courses/deep-learning-for-images-with-pytorch">Deep Learning for Images with PyTorch</a>: 4-hours DataCamp course (requires subscription).</li>
                 </ul>